SynthroLab peptide vialsPeptides50% off sitewideSynthroLab · Buy 1, Get 1 Free

 2. Wipe both vial tops with separate alcohol swabs — the retatrutide vial and the BAC water vial.
 Let them air dry for about 10 seconds.
 Wet alcohol on the stopper can get pulled into the syringe.

 3. Draw your BAC water.
-Insert the syringe into the BAC water vial and pull back the plunger to draw your chosen volume (1 mL, 2 mL, or whatever the table above says).
+Insert the syringe into the BAC water vial and pull back the plunger to your chosen volume (see the mixing chart above).
 Check for air bubbles; flick them to the top and push them out.

 4. Angle the needle against the glass wall of the retatrutide vial.
-This part matters more than most guides admit.
-Point the tip at the inside wall of the vial, not at the powder sitting at the bottom.
-You want the water to trickle down the glass, not splash onto the peptide.
+Point the tip at the inside wall, not at the powder sitting at the bottom.
+You want water to trickle down the glass, not splash onto the peptide.

 5. Push the plunger slowly.
 Let the water slide down the glass and pool under the powder.
 Go slow — 30 seconds to inject 2 mL is not too slow.